 Complying Development is a combined planning and construction approval for straightforward development that can be determined through a fast-track assessment by a council or an accredited certifier.
 Providing your application meets specific development standards, approval (known as a Complying Development Certificate or CDC) can be granted, without the need for a full Development Application.

 - A new single or two storey dwelling

 - Carports, garages and driveways

-Visit the NSW Department Planning, Industry & Environment's webpage to see if your project complies with the development requirements.
+Visit the NSW Department of Planning and Environment's webpage to see if your project complies with the development requirements.
 You can also visit the NSW Planning Portal, which will provide specific property details.

 If your project is not considered exempt or able to be built using complying development standards, search Council's planning rules for your property to see if it is permitted with development consent.
 If this is the case you will need to lodge a Development Application.

-View our Application Process page for DA Pre-Lodgement meeting information, steps to lodge your application and to understand our development application assessment process.
+View our Development Applications page for Pre-Lodgement meeting information, steps to lodge your application and to understand the Development Assessment process.